Pinterest Hidden Image

 Ingredient Notes

-• Vegan chocolate.
-For the filling, I recommend a good quality dark chocolate with at least 70% cocoa solids.
-The non-dairy white chocolate and coconut oil are optional, depending on whether you're adding a design to the cake.
+• Dark Chocolate: Use good quality dark chocolate with at least 70% cocoa solids rather than baking chocolate chips.
+The non-dairy white chocolate and coconut oil are optional, depending on whether you're adding a design to the top of the cake.

-• Vegan cookies.
-You can pretty much use your favorites here.
-I use a combination of digestives, Lotus biscoff, and oreo-style sandwich cookies.
-You can also use homemade oreos, gingerbread, vanilla wafers, or any cookies that you need to use up at home!
+• Vegan Cookies: You can pretty much use your favorites here.
+I use a combination of digestive biscuits, Lotus biscoff, and Oreo-style sandwich cookies.
+You can also use gingerbreadvanilla wafers, tea biscuits, vegan graham crackers, or any that you need to use up!

 Pin